RCmags/imuFilter/README.md

 $\ K_{c} = \sqrt{ K_{p}/Q } $

-To improve the response of the filter, the acceleration is checked to see if it lies within a given deviation from vertical.
-If the acceleration is within this band, it will be used to re-adjust the heading.
-However, if the acceleration lies outside of this band, the correction will be greatly suppressed.
-This is accomplished with a kalman-like filter that uses the deviation from vertical to update the variance and gain:
+To improve the response of the filter, the acceleration is checked to see if it lies within a given deviation from its steady-state value (1g vertically).
+If the acceleration is within this band, it will strongly correct the orientation.
+However, if the acceleration lies outside of this band, it will barely affect the orientation.
+This is accomplished with a kalman-like filter that uses the deviation from vertical to update its variance and gain:

 $\ \overrightarrow{a_{rel}} = \overrightarrow{a_{local}} - (0,0,1) $